Notes of a Dirty Old Man

 Quotes

-• "The people walk with such an indifference I begin to hate them, but then again I've never really been fond of anything"
+• "The people walk with such an indifference I begin to hate them, but then again I've never really been fond of anything."

 See also

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Notes of a Dirty Old Man" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Notes of a Dirty Old Man" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools